Post

 Four design choices worth flagging:

 Lazy loading, not eager.
 The model isn’t loaded in __init__.
-Loading is what triggers the 2GB download on first ever run — we don’t want import app.clients.embedding to fire a download.
+Loading is what triggers the 2GB download on first ever run, and we don’t want import app.clients.embedding to fire a download.
 The _ensure_model helper loads on first embed_batch and caches the loaded model.
 Importing the module is a no-op; the first embed call does the work and logs it.

 asyncio.to_thread(...) because model.encode is synchronous. sentence-transformers is built on PyTorch and exposes a blocking API.
 Calling it on the asyncio thread would freeze the event loop for as long as the encode runs (seconds on CPU, milliseconds on MPS/CUDA). asyncio.to_thread hands the blocking work to a thread-pool worker so the loop stays responsive.
 Same call shape from the caller’s point of view — await client.embed_batch([...]) — regardless of whether the implementation is HTTP (Ollama) or in-process (sentence-transformers).